In this segment, we are going to show you how to configure “Pi-Hole on Docker with Portainer using OpenMediaVault 5 Raspberry Pi 4 “

-Note: Please change the OMV default port from 80 to something else.
+Note: Please change the OMV default port from 80 to something else and then start with

-- Now we need to open Putty and enter our OpenMediaVault IP address.
+- Once the DNS is successfully configured then we need to open Putty and login to our OpenMediaVault with root user.

 docker network create -d macvlan \ --subnet=192.168.1.10/24 \ --gateway=192.168.1.1 \ -o parent=eth0 pub_net

-- Now, we need to navigate to Containers and then click on Add container.
+- Once the image is successfully downloaded then we need to navigate to Containers and then click on Add container.

-- Then fill the details as mentioned below in the picture, Choose a name for your container and image name as pihole/pihole:latest.
+- After that, fill the details as mentioned below in the picture, Choose a name for your container and image name as pihole/pihole:latest.

-- Once every thing is done we can go ahead and click on Deploy the container.
+- Finally, once everything is done we can go ahead and click on Deploy the container.

 - To access the Pi-Hole web interface we need to type the Pi-Hole IP Address/admin.